 Consumers may be blindsided by more than unexpected out-of-network charges.
 Sometimes the cost of medical equipment provided in a clinical setting is marked up two or three times retail cost, as was the case with a soccer player who was charged $829.41 for a knee brace.
 Additionally, the fluctuating cost of drugs and hospital price lists, as well as insurer discount negotiations (or lack thereof) can play a role—see the case of the near-$50,000 cat bite.

-As legislators work to address balance billing practices on a national level, states such as Texas are close to passing their own bipartisan legislation that will protect residents from balance billing.
-In the meantime, surprise bills remain a concern for many Americans who are left to manage avoiding them as best they can.
+As legislators work to address balance billing practices on a national level, states such as Texas have passed laws to protect consumers from surprise bills in the case of emergencies.
+In the meantime, surprise bills remain a concern for many Americans who are left to manage to avoid them as best they can.

 Without nationwide protections in place, what can you do when you are insured and face steep medical bills?
 Let’s look at some of the solutions.